 Second Division

-Once the Second Division was added in 1892, the rules on kit design were relaxed and, instead, teams were asked to keep a set of plain white shirts to be used in the event of a clash.
+Once the Second Division was added in 1892, the rules on kit design were relaxed.
+Teams just kept a set of plain white shirts in case of a clash.
 To make the process easier and to prevent teams having to carry extra kit to every away game, the home side would be made to change.

 Newton Heath FC, 1892-3